-You must register the death within 5 days.
+Unless the Coroner is involved, you must register the death within 5 days at any of our offices in Cambridgeshire (which may not be your closest).
 You must ideally be a member of the family.
 If this is not possible it should be someone who was present at the death, the person instructing the funeral director or the occupier of the premises in which the death occurred.

 Please use the online form below to book an appointment to register a death with the registrar if the death occurred in Cambridgeshire.
 If the death occurred outside Cambridgeshire, you can still register the death by declaration which means we take the information from you and send the paperwork to the relevant county who will issue the paperwork.
-This could cause a delay to the arrangements.
-Please telephone 0345 045 1363 to register a death by declaration.
+This will cause a delay to the arrangements.
+Please telephone 0345 045 1363 to make an appointment to register a death by declaration.

 Please ensure you read and answer the questions carefully to ensure we are able to complete the appointment as wrong information may result in you having to rebook.

 All offices operate on an appointment basis.
 Please book an appointment online to register a death.
 Please note that reception services are only available in Cambridge and Huntingdon.

 When registering a death you will need to take the following:

 - medical certificate of the cause of death signed by a doctor (If the death has been referred to the coroner, please do not make an appointment until you have been told by the Coroner's Office that you can do so.
 In some instances, you will still need the medical certificate from the doctor, and you will be informed if this applies.
 Please check the documentation required carefully so that the registration can go ahead).

 - It will be helpful to take along some documents with you to confirm the details you are giving to the registrar.
 Please bring any of the following: passports, birth certificates, marriage certificates, utility bills, change of name deeds and NHS medical card for the person who has died; and your own passport, driving licence or utility bill.
 Please don't worry if you can't find documents or forget to bring them, the registration can still go ahead.